james-fu/AI-Isolation/README.md

 ### Evaluation Functions

-Six different evaluated functions are implemented and tested agains each other.
-Detailed report and desciption of them can be found in [here](heuristic_analysis.pdf)
+Six different evaluated functions are implemented and tested against each other.
+Detailed report and description of them can be found in [here](heuristic_analysis.pdf)

-Script called `tournament.py` is used to evaluate and compare heuristic functions by testing agent & heuristic against agent configuations that are specified in the tournament script.
+The script called `tournament.py` is used to evaluate and compare heuristic functions by testing agent & heuristic against agent configurations that are specified in the tournament script.
 The script plays agent against each one of the test agents - which have all been ranked with a calibrated Elo score (a skill rating system used in many games) - to determine the relative strength of your heuristic and search algorithm.

 ## Testing